U of T startup Honeybee Hub connects scientists with research study participants, making datasets more diverse and speeding the pace of discovery.

 Finding research study participants plays a key role in the COVID-19 response and racial equality efforts

-Chan and Li launched their web portal in May 2019 and a mobile app in November.
-The portal “creates a community where people can discover opportunities,” says Chan.
+Chan and Li launched their web portal and mobile app in 2019.
+The service “creates a community where people can discover opportunities,” says Chan.
 “People can often participate right on their phone.”

 The portal lists global research studies, tagging them according to categories.
 The types of study featured range from clinical trials in medicine to surveys and projects developing products, services and regulations.

 When the coronavirus pandemic hit in early 2020, Honeybee added dedicated COVID-19 areas.
 “The events of 2020 brought about rapid change at a global scale, shedding light on the power of health research and the importance of research participation,” Chan says.
 Over the year, Honeybee supported more than 400 labs and institutions in three countries, for both COVID-19 and other studies.
 “After the first lockdown happened, a lot of health research was significantly delayed,” she says.
 “We've helped a lot of these researchers get back on their feet with the right tools to recruit for online studies.”